Skip to main content

 Once all hosts are online and ready, you will be able to configure the networking for the cluster (see this quick Arcade).
 When everything is ready to go, you can click Install Cluster, and your new cluster will take roughly 45 minutes to complete the installation.
 When the cluster is up and running, you can install the OpenShift Virtualization Operator.
 Then, after you install the OpenShift Virtualization Operator, you will have to install the HyperConverged custom resource.
 After the Virtualization Operator is installed I created a project to build my virtual machines.

-Listed below are the operators I installed in my cluster to give it a VMware-like experience.
+I installed the following operators in my cluster to give it a VMware-like experience:

 • Storage: